 The key benefit of prototyping is that it provides an opportunity to:

 Once the prototype is created, testing it with real users is essential.
-User testing involves observing how actual users interact with the product, identifying usability issues, and gathering feedback on their experience.
+User testing involves observing how users interact with the product, identifying usability issues, and gathering feedback on their experience.
 This testing can occur at various stages of development, starting with low-fidelity prototypes and evolving as the product design matures.

 Key benefits of user testing include: